dotherightthing/wpdtrt-form/README.md

 Options

 1. `template="contact"` - generate a form from the template and JSON data
-2. `errors_list="true|false"` - display a list of errors above the form; clicking an error jumps the user to the affected field
+2. `errors_list="1|0"` - display a list of errors above the form; clicking an error jumps the user to the affected field
-3. `errors_inline="true|false"` - display each error directly after the affected field;
+3. `errors_inline="1|0"` - display each error directly after the affected field;

 ### Custom form fields